Is Tokyo Worth It with Kids? (Quick Answer)

 How Can I Save Money on Food with Kids in Tokyo?

 The easiest family food strategy is to mix casual restaurants with takeout meals.
-Family restaurants such as Gusto, Royal Host, and Saizeriya are useful because they are casual, spacious, and used to families.
+Family restaurants such as Gusto, Royal Host, and Saizeriya are useful because they are casual, relatively spacious, and used to families.
 They often have kids’ menus, high chairs, drink bars, and tablet ordering.

 Do My Kids Need Their Own Suica or PASMO Card?

 Children under 6 usually travel free on Tokyo trains and subways when accompanied by an adult.
 Children aged 6 to 11 generally need a child IC card to receive child fares.
+There are exceptions depending on the operator, seat type, and number of children traveling with an adult, so check the relevant railway or subway company if your route is unusual.

 If you are deciding between IC cards and unlimited subway passes, this guide explains whether a Tokyo Subway Ticket is worth it for your itinerary.